pojotools/flat2pojo/docs/MAPPINGS.md

 ### Conflict Resolution Policies

-Applied when writing values to existing fields:
+Applied when writing values to existing fields.
+Default policy: `error` (if `onConflict` is omitted).

 | Policy           | Behavior                              | When to Use                                    |
 |------------------|---------------------------------------|------------------------------------------------|